TopGun666/TOEFL-Essays/README.md

 [2019-03-25](31.md)  31.
 High-school students are required to study many different subjects at the same time or they should student only three or four subjects at a time.
 Which do you prefer?

 [2019-03-26](27md)  32.
 Do you agree or disagree with the following statement?
 Life today is easier and more comfortable than it was when your grandparents were children.

+[2019-03-27](33.md)  33.
+Some people are more content with the life in the big city, while others think that they will be more satisfied to live in the village.
+Which do you prefer?